Fano varieties with $\mathrm{Nef}(X)=\mathrm{Psef}(X)$ and $\rho(X)=\mathrm{dim}\, X-1$: Finite morphisms between Fano threefolds

 \begin{lemma} Let $W$ be an ample normal hypersurface in $\p^2\times \p^2$.
 Assume that $W$ is a Fano variety with $\mathbb{Q}$-factorial klt singularities.
 Then the natural morphisms from $W$ to $\p^2$ are equidimensional. \end{lemma}

 \begin{proof} Since $W$ is ample, it has Picard number $2$ by the Lefschetz theorem (see \cite[Example 3.1.25]{Laz04}).
-Thus, if $g:W\to \p^2$ is a natural projection, then it is a Mori fibration.
-Since $W$ is a $\mathbb{Q}$-factorial klt threefold, this implies that $g$ is equidimensional. \end{proof}
+Thus, if $g \colon W\to \p^2$ is a natural projection, then it is a Mori fibration.
+Since $W$ is a $\mathbb{Q}$-factorial klt threefold, this implies that $g$ is equidimensional by Lemma \ref{lem-relative-Pic}. \end{proof}

-\begin{lemma} Let $f:X\to Y$ be a finite surjective morphism between normal $\mathbb{Q}$-factorial varieties.
+\begin{lemma} Let $f \colon X\to Y$ be a finite surjective morphism between normal $\mathbb{Q}$-Gorenstein varieties.
 Assume that $-K_X$ is big.
 Then $-K_Y$ is a big divisor. \end{lemma}

 \begin{proof} See \cite[Lem.
-8.1]{Dru14}. \end{proof}
+8.1]{Dru16}. \end{proof}

-\begin{lemma} Let $f:X\to Y$ be an equidimensional Fano fibration of relative dimension $1$ such that $X$ has Gorenstein canonical singularities and $Y$ is smooth.
-Then $f$ a conic bundle.
-That is, at least locally on $Y$, $X$ can be embedded in $\p^2\times Y$ such that every fiber of $f$ is a conic in $\p^2$. \end{lemma}
+\begin{lemma} Let $f \colon X\to Y$ be an equidimensional Fano fibration of relative dimension $1$ such that $X$ has Gorenstein canonical singularities and $Y$ is smooth.
+Then every fiber of $f$ has at most two irreducible components.
+Moreover, every reducible fiber is reduced and is the union of two smooth rational curves which meets at one point. \end{lemma}

 \begin{proof} Since $-K_X$ is relatively ample, $R^if_*(\sO_X(-K_X))=0$ for all $i>0$ by the Kawamata-Viehweg vanishing theorem (see \cite[Thm.
 1-2-5]{KMM87}).
 Since $f$ is equidimensional of relative dimension $1$, for every $y\in Y$, we have $h^2(X_y, \sO_{X_y}(-K_X|_{X_y}))=0$.
 By \cite[Thm.
 III.12.11]{Har77}, we obtain that, for all $y\in Y$, is an isomorphism, where $k(y)$ is the residue field of $y$.
 Hence for all $y\in Y$.
 By \cite[Thm.
 III.12.11]{Har77} again, we obtain that is an isomorphism for all $y\in Y$.